Lip Neutralizing Bilston

 If you are taking aspirin as a daily medication or any blood thinners.

-Anyone that suffers from keloid scarring.
+Anyone that suffers from keloid scaring.

 Does lip neutralizing make lips bigger?

-Superficially your lips will be healed within a few days, they will dry out and flake a little over 3/4 days everyone is different as we all have individual skin and heal differently but in most cases, within a few days the initial brightness has faded and the lips dry out.
+Superficially your lips will be healed within a few days, they will dry out and flake a little over 3/4 days everyone is different as we all have individual skin and heal differently but in most cases within a few days the initial brightness has faded and the lips dry out.

 Aftercare is provided to nourish the lips as they flake much like chapped lips.
 Once this has finished you are left with subtle colour.
 This may stay faded for another week or so as the skin is healing within the skin and as the skin heals more translucent the colour will come back through but much more of a subtle blush of colour compared to that of the initial procedure.
 We do not treat again until week six to ensure the lips are fully healed before completing your treatment with your perfecting session.
 At this session, less work is needed so many find they heal much quicker during this session.